egebilecen/PZServerDiscordBot/README.md

 # Discord Bot for Managing Project Zomboid Server
 This bot is written for people to easily manage their server using Discord.
-Please check **bot configuration** section.
+Please check the **Installation** and **Bot Configuration** section.
+Also this mod doesn't support multiple servers.

 # Features
 - Automated server restart schedule with ingame and discord warning.
 (Warnings are announced when 1 hour, 30 min, 15 min, 5 min and 1 min left until server restart.
 Restart interval can be configured with bot commands.)